What assets have to go through probate?Posted on October 15, 2015, by Nicholas Medley

 Depending on the situation, less than you might think.

 Probate is the court process by which a deceased person’s assets are transferred to the people she left her assets to in her will, or if she died without a will, transferred to her next of kin.
-For a more detailed explanation about probate, please click here.
+For a more detailed explanation about probate, please check our probate law service page.

 Assets that are transferred through a probate court are called probate assets.
 However, not everything a deceased person owns has to go through probate in order to be transferred to someone else.
 Specifically, jointly-owned assets and assets with named pay-on-death beneficiaries do not have to go through probate.